In rural America, scarce doctors battle misinformation as they practice medicine

 Physician shortages

-Symington is one of only five full-time oncologists in Wyoming.
-She also runs the only radiation clinic in the southwest corner of the state; the next closest one is about a three-hour drive away, in Utah.
+Symington is one of only five full-time oncologists in Wyoming, she says.
+She also runs the only cancer center in the southwest corner of the state; the next closest one is about a three-hour drive away, in Utah.

 "When I retire, which may be sooner than I planned because of the atmosphere, I don't think they'll be able to recruit anyone," she says.